Skip to main content

 Write Them by Hand First

 Even if you end up using a digital app, write your first draft by hand.
-The physical act of writing helps encode the information in your memory.
-Then photograph them or recreate digitally if you want the convenience of an app.
+The physical act of writing helps encode information in memory.
+Then photograph them or recreate digitally for convenience.
+Don’t skip the handwriting step though.
+It matters.

 The Revision System That Actually Works